The realization problem for von Neumann regular rings: The dependence on the field

 We like to work with von Neumann regular rings which are algebras over a field $K$.
 A natural question is whether the field $K$ plays any role concerning the realization problem.
 So we ask the following variant of R1.

 {\bf $\text{R}(K)$.
 Realization Problem for von Neumann Regular $K$-algebras} Let $K$ be a fixed field.
 Is every countable conical refinement monoid realizable by a von Neumann regular $K$-algebra?

-The answer to this question is known for uncountable fields, thanks to an argument due to Wehrung.
-Indeed the basic counter-example comes from a construction due to Chuang and Lee \cite{CL}.
-Their remarkable example gave a negative answer to five open questions in Goodearl's book \cite{vnrr} on von Neumann regular rings.
+The answer to this question is known for uncountable fields, thanks to an observation due to Wehrung.
+Indeed the basic counter-example comes from a construction due to Chuang and Lee [\refcite{CL}].
+Their remarkable example gave a negative answer to five open questions in Goodearl's book [\refcite{vnrr}] on von Neumann regular rings.

-We take this opportunity to present the complete argument, including Wehrung's result and a version of the Chuang-Lee construction.
-We thank Fred Wehrung for allowing us to include his unpublished result here.
+We take this opportunity to present the complete argument, including a result of Goodearl, generalizing Wehrung's observation, and a version of the Chuang-Lee construction.

-Let $I$ be an order-ideal of a monoid $M$.
-The equivalence relation $\equiv_I$ defined on~$M$ by the rule